If you’re looking for the ideal holiday treat, try this stunning yet simple cranberry orange bread.

 A few crumbs are okay, but batter on the surface means it needs more time.

-Instead, allow the loaf to cool for 5-10 minutes in the pan, then turn it out on a wire rack and leave it to go cold.
+Instead, allow the loaf to cool for 5-10 minutes in the pan.
+Then, turn it out onto a wire rack and leave it to cool.

 Tips & Tricks for The Best Cranberry Orange Bread

-- Use fresh orange juice instead of bottled to get a deeper and more intense flavor.
+- Use fresh orange juice.
+It provides a deeper and more intense flavor than the bottled stuff.
 As mentioned, you’re using zest anyway, so you’ll need the fruit.
 Might as well juice it, right?

-- Sprinkle some sugar over the top of the loaf before baking for a caramelized finish.
+- Add sugar on top.
+Sprinkle some sugar over the top of the loaf before baking for a caramelized finish.
 Try to find coarse sugar and use a mix for best results.

-- To keep the bread from drying out, brush melted butter over the top after removing it from the oven.
-Alternatively, poke a few holes in the top with a toothpick and pour over a thin glaze.
+- Brush the baked loaf with melted butter.
+Adding melted butter to the bread once it’s out of the oven will keep it from drying out.
+Alternatively, poke a few holes in the top and add a thin glaze.
 It’ll seep inside and leave the loaf super moist and flavorful!

-- Use light brown sugar instead of white sugar to give the bread a richer flavor.
-It’ll also add moisture to the mix.
+- Use light brown sugar.
+It’ll give the bread a richer flavor than white sugar.
+It’ll also add moisture.

-- If you don’t have any fresh or frozen cranberries on board, you can also use dried cranberries.
-Try soaking them in hot water or orange juice to plump them up!
+- No frozen cranberries?
+Use fresh or dried.
+If you use dried berries, soak them in hot water or orange juice to plump them up first.

 How to Store Cranberry Orange Bread